-Wesens is a surprising movie, living up to online discourse emphasizing the mystery.
+Wesens is a surprising movie, living up to online discourse, emphasising the mystery.
 It can be easy to make an early assumption of what you think is happening, but the final act should dispel the easy route most found-footage features would have taken.
-What has instead been achieved here is a thoughtful and innovatively constructed surprise; that as the end credits roll, the viewer may realize how they got there but bewildered by the journey itself.
+What has instead been achieved here is a thoughtful and innovatively constructed surprise; that, as the end credits roll, the viewer may realise how they got there but is bewildered by the journey itself.

 Cast and crew put a lot into a great naturalistic feel for Wesens.
-If you stop to think about it, some of the topics of dialogue are a little on the nose for what is to come, but the actors deliver it in such a way they get to seed this groundwork without shattering suspension of disbelief.
-The slow opening is a great example of setting the tone they will go forwards with.
-The filmmakers have found an interesting way to set the time period, establish an organic feeling of normalcy to go on to subvert, and characterize the main cast all in one car ride.
-Deliberately minimalistic, and executed to brilliant effect, Wessens almost never feels low budget.
-It instead is accomplished enough to feel like it is doing exactly what it set out to achieve.
+If you stop to think about it, some of the topics of dialogue are a little on the nose for what is to come, but the actors deliver it in such a way that they get to seed this groundwork without shattering suspension of disbelief.
+The slow opening is a great example of setting the tone they will go forward with.
+The filmmakers have found an interesting way to set the time period, establish an organic feeling of normalcy, to go on to subvert and characterise the main cast all in one car ride.
+Deliberately minimalistic and executed to brilliant effect, Wessens seldom feels low-budget.
+It is accomplished enough to feel like it is doing exactly what it set out to achieve.

 The crew, the editing team and principal photography crew get impressively innovative in stretching the limited format to get the effect they want.
 While there are only two possible camera perspectives they can cut between and a limited amount of props, great use is made of this as well as tricks such as diegetic use of a radio the characters have with them to convey a more complex cinematic experience without having to break the found footage boundaries they have set themselves.

 That Wesens is such a thinker of a film may make this unsuitable for some unless they are in the right mood for a philosophical slow burner, but it’s more than compelling enough to reel its audience in without any need to approach it with reservation.
-While not necessarily a good pick for a group movie night it will definitely benefit from having friends who have also seen it to discuss theories afterward.
-The strangeness it artfully constructs makes it an interesting experience that will go on to stick with you for some time after it is over, light on action as well as intentionally low key in its horror elements this makes the most of the found footage format to craft a powerful atmosphere.
-The decisions made of how and what to focus on make for a surprisingly surreal experience given how otherwise grounded it is, offering viewers something they will rarely get in a tightly paced 90-minute feature.
+While not necessarily a good pick for a group movie night it will definitely benefit from having friends who have also seen it to discuss theories afterwards.
+The strangeness it artfully constructs makes it an interesting experience that will go on to stick with you for some time after it is over.
+Light on action as well as intentionally low key in its horror elements, this makes the most of the found footage format to craft a powerful atmosphere.
+The decisions made of how and what to focus on make for a surprisingly surreal experience, given how otherwise grounded it is, offering viewers something they will rarely get in a tightly paced 90-minute feature.

 This is well worth your time to seek out, just adjust your expectations down from high octane action first and let Wesens take you on a pleasantly bizarre journey full of surprises.